-In our Form 10-K for the fiscal year ended December 31, 2008, our most critical accounting policies and estimates upon which our financial status depends were identified as those relating to stock-based compensation; net operating losses and tax credit carryforwards; and impairment of long-lived assets.
-We reviewed our policies and determined that those policies remain our most critical accounting policies for the nine months ended September 30, 2009.
-During the nine months ended September 30, 2009, we have added an accounting policy for valuing our warrant liability.
-See footnotes 2 and 5 herein for additional disclosure.
+In our Form 10-K for the fiscal year ended December 31, 2009, our most critical accounting policies and estimates upon which our financial status depends were identified as those relating to stock-based compensation; net operating losses and tax credit carryforwards; and impairment of long-lived assets.
+We reviewed our policies and determined that those policies remain our most critical accounting policies for the three months ended March 31, 2010.